 - Head off for a day of deep sea fishing.
 Even tuna are caught off the shores of Prince Edward Island.

-Places to Visit in Newfoundland
+Places to Visit in Newfoundland in summer

 - Be the first in North America to watch the sun rise at Cape Spear.